manar-chafei/Desktop_Application_EM/README.md

 (To integrate it into the EM project:)

-- On déplace le dossier 'emp' vers le dossier 'Data' :
+-On déplace le dossier 'emp' vers le dossier 'Data' :

 (- move the 'emp' folder to the 'Data' folder:)